swegroup7b/ImageGrader/README.md

 ![image](modules/core/client/img/home/LogoSmallTrans.png)

 # GUI for the Evaluation of Knee Osteoarthritis (GEKO) Image Grader
 This is a project that has been done on behalf of [Dr. Kyle D. Allen](https://www.bme.ufl.edu/people/allen_kyle) and his [Orthopedic Biomedical Engineering Lab](http://bme.ufl.edu/labs/allen/).
 This web application was build by University of Florida students for CEN3031, Introduction to Software Engineering, under the instruction of Dr. Christine Gardner-McCune.
+Check out the site live at http://ec2-18-221-26-209.us-east-2.compute.amazonaws.com:3000/!

 The software development teams consists of:
 * Erol Bahadiroglu: Development Team